apache/mesos/docs/oversubscription.md

   // called before any other member method is called.
 It registers
   // a callback in the QoS Controller.
 The callback allows the
   // QoS Controller to fetch the current resource usage for each
-  // executor on slave.
+  // executor on agent.
   virtual Try<Nothing> initialize(
       const lambda::function<process::Future<ResourceUsage>()>& usage) = 0;

-  // A QoS Controller informs the slave about corrections to carry
+  // A QoS Controller informs the agent about corrections to carry
   // out, but returning futures to QoSCorrection objects.
 For more
   // information, please refer to mesos.proto.
   virtual process::Future<std::list<QoSCorrection>> corrections() = 0;